1egoman/debundle/README.md

 For example, `["foo", "bar", 0, "baz", 1]` would get `ast.foo.bar[0].baz[1]`.

 # Contributing
+- After cloning down the project, run `npm install` - that should be it.
 - Debundler entry point is `./src/index.js` (that's how you run it!)
 - A bunch of sample bundles are in `test_bundles/`.
 A script, `test_bundles/run_test.sh` can run the debundler against a given bundle and try to debundle it into `dist/`.
 (CI will, as part of running tests, debundle all the bundles in that folder.)
-- Make sure any contribution passes the tests: `npm test`
+- Make sure any contribution pass the tests: `npm test`

+# Legal note
+Some companies specify in their terms of service that their code cannot be "reverse engineered".
+Debundling can definitely (depending on how you're using the code) fall under that umbrella.
+Understand what you are doing so you don't break any agreements :smile: